-Here’s a quick list of three areas where I think you should personally decide versus allowing your plastic surgeon to make the final call...
+Here’s a quick list of three areas where I think you should be a control freak, versus allowing your plastic surgeon to make the final call...

 Sooner or later you’re going to ask “How big should I go?”
-Here’s my recommendation: Supply your plastic surgeon with Boobie Guide photos that mirror the size you want to be, and let him or her decide on the implant volume.
+Here’s my recommendation: Supply your plastic surgeon with Boobie Guide photos that mirror the breast size you want to be, and let him or her decide on the actual breast implant volume.

 Sometimes I hear women say, “My plastic surgeon says I should go with 500cc’s, but I think I should go with 550’s.”
-If you don’t have peace about their expertise give or take 100cc’s, you’re either being too controlling or you don’t trust them.
+If you don’t have peace about their expertise to give or take 100cc’s, you’re either being too controlling or you don’t trust them.
+Both are red flags.

-I am very happy that I got an areolar incision, but this was largely in part to it also being my surgeons preferred site.
+I am very happy that I got an areolar breast implant incision, but this was largely in part to it also being my surgeons preferred site.